Dadido3/mxv-demuxer/documentation/REVERSE-ENGINEERING.md

 The root chunk has the following sub-chunks:

-- `MXJVH264`: This contains information about the number of video and audio frames, the video resolution, and some unimportant and/or unknown data.
+- `MXJVH264`: This contains information about the number of video and audio frames, the video resolution, the framerate, and some unimportant and/or unknown data.
 - `MXJVHD64`: Same as `MXJVH264`, but shorter.
   Likely from an older version, and it may just be there for compatibility reasons.
   It's also missing all of the audio information.